liamchalcroft/hypernets/readme.md

 , each GPU will run with a batch size of 1.
 If you omit --dbs, each GPU will run with the full batch size (2 for each GPU in this example for a total of batch size 4).

-To run the DDP training you must have nnU-Net installed as a framework.
+To run the DDP training you must have hypunet installed as a framework.
 Your current working directory must be the hypunet folder (the one that has the dataset_conversion, evaluation, experiment_planning, ... subfolders!).
 You can then run the DDP training with the following command: